Learn From The Smartest Millionaire Minds in Business

 They blame their luck, fate, the market, or anything else they can point their finger at as long as it is pointed away from themselves.

-Instead, take responsibility.
+Instead, Harv urges you to take responsibility.

 If you’re not the one in control, you have to take your life back and own what is yours, this includes the responsibility to make the necessary changes to your behavior and habits to take you closer to what you wish to achieve.